top of page

 Thesis title: Habitat use, movement, and population viability of Chihuahua Chub in the Mimbres River, New Mexico

-Current position: Fisheries Research Technician, Colorado Department of Parks and Wildlife
+Current position: Area 16 Aquatic Biologist, Colorado Department of Parks and Wildlife

 Maret Smith-Miller (maret.smithmiller@maine.gov)